noargs/Embedded-linux-development-beaglebone-black/README.md

 ```

 > [!IMPORTANT]
-> You have to give static ip address by `ifconfig <ethernet-port-name> 192.168.27.1, Or you can automate by saving above script in the `/etc/network/interfaces`.
+> You have to give static ip address by `ifconfig <ethernet-port-name> 192.168.27.1`, Or you can automate by saving above script in the `/etc/network/interfaces`.
 However you have to run **sudo service networking restart** everytime you log into Host PC.
-(Check to see if networking.service enabled `systemctl list-unit-files | grep -i network`, or ifupdown `ifconfig enp0s3 down && ifconfig enp0s3 up`
+(Check to see if networking.service enabled `systemctl list-unit-files | grep -i network`, or ifupdown `ifconfig enp0s3 down && ifconfig enp0s3 up`)

 If you get errors **can't open /dev/ttyx** which means it tries to open these devices which are not present and workaround is to create a directory `dev` in the `/srv/nfs/bbb`	(Contents of RFS_Static was initially copied into this directory, `bin`, `linuxrc`, `sbin` and `usr` and now `dev`).
 If it ask you to enter and then BusyBox terminal prompt will come.